Defining Morality

 “Phronesis is the true state, reasoned, and capable of action with regard to things that are good or bad for man.” – Aristotle

-Virtue is a more reliable measure of character than morality because morality is typically defined externally: a set of rules set by someone else.
-Virtue, on the other hand, is developed internally through practice.
-Morals tell you what is “right” in the abstract, which makes them easy to weaponize for control, conformity, or policing behavior.
-Virtue takes becoming the kind of person who can choose what is right with nuance, discernment, and situational context.
-Morality can be memorized.
+Virtue is a more reliable measure of character than morality, because morality is often defined externally—through a set of standards, beliefs, or systems established outside of you.
+Virtue, on the other hand, is developed internally through lived experiences.
+Morals prescribe what is “right,” which makes them easy to turn into tools for control, conformity, or excessive behavioral policing.
+Virtue, on the other hand, is choosing what is right with nuance, discernment, and situational context.
+Morality is prescriptive and memorized.
 Virtue must be lived.
+And it’s phronesis that allows us to live it well.

-Artistolte looked at virtue as the middle ground between two extremes: excess and deficit.
+Aristotle defined virtue as the middle ground between extremes: excess and deficit.
 Harm is caused when we swing too far in either direction.
-As an example, think about courage.
-Courage fills the space between cowardice (a courage deficit, shying away from taking action in situations that would benefit from it) and rashness (an excess of courage, acting impulsively without considering the consequences).
+For example, the virtue of courage fills the space between cowardice (a courage deficit: avoiding speaking up or taking action in situations that would benefit from it) and recklessness (an excess of courage: acting boldly without considering the consequences).

 “Courage is knowing it might hurt and doing it anyway.
 Stupidity is the same.
 That’s why life is hard.” -Jeremy Goldberg